3 20 Simplified

 This progression is effective because it utilizes several fundamental principles of music theory:

 • Strong Cadence: The II-V-I cadence (D minor - G major - C major) provides a satisfying resolution.
-The V-I movement is particularly powerful, creating a sense of arrival and completion Simple, but easy to overlook..
+The V-I movement is particularly powerful, creating a sense of arrival and completion.

 • Chromatic Approach: The movement from the III chord (E minor) to the II chord (D minor) involves a chromatic approach, adding a subtle level of tension before the resolution.
 This chromaticism introduces a more sophisticated harmonic element despite the overall simplicity.

-• Internal Leading Tones: Each chord within the 3-2-20 progression contains leading tones that pull towards the following chord, creating a smooth melodic flow and guiding the listener’s ear Worth keeping that in mind.
-Less friction, more output..
+• Internal Leading Tones: Each chord within the 3-2-20 progression contains leading tones that pull towards the following chord, creating a smooth melodic flow and guiding the listener’s ear That's the part that actually makes a difference.
+That's the whole idea..

 • Variety within Simplicity: While the basic structure is uncomplicated, the use of both major and minor chords provides harmonic contrast and prevents monotony.
-The repetition of the II chord adds emphasis and creates a rhythmic pulse.
+The repetition of the II chord adds emphasis and creates a rhythmic pulse That alone is useful..

 Exploring Variations and Extensions